duck7000/Discogs/README.md

 Configuration
 =============

-DiscogsPHP needs no configuration but a few things can be changed:
+DiscogsPHP needs no configuration but there are some options in config:

-user agent can be changed in config.
+Default user agent
-Search is default CD, can be configured in config.
+Default search: CD
-Search Limit default = 10, can be configured in config
+Default search limit: 10

 Searching for a CD